-- Homely Remedies are to be administered in accordance with the manufacturer's directions and only to individuals whose GP or other healthcare professional with adequate knowledge of the individual's plan of care has agreed to their use. - These medicines must not be administered indefinitely; a maximum treatment duration should be agreed for each medication.
+- Homely Remedies are to be administered in accordance with the manufacturer's directions and only to individuals where authroisation has been sought from a relevant healthcare professional with adequate knowledge of the individual's plan of care has agreed to their use. - These medicines must not be administered indefinitely; a maximum treatment duration should be agreed for each medication.
 If symptoms have not responded to treatment, additional medical advice must be sought by the care staff in a timely manner. - Homely remedies should be reviewed at least annually; ideally when the medication or care plan is reviewed, unless a change in circumstances indicates the need for a review sooner. - Ensure up to date guidance for the administration of weight-adjusted oral paracetamol in adults is taken into account. - Additional administration guidance can be found in Appendix D Medicines Information Quick Guides